Bitcoin Scam Hits Two New Jersey ATM’s

 Extra Measures of Precaution

-For your safety, BelcoBTM has placed a Scam Alert Notice that is visible on the outside of our machines.
+For your safety, our New Jersey ATM’s, have Scam Alert Notice that is visible on the outside of our machines.
 We are doing this as an extra measure of precaution for your safety to prevent and fight scams of this nature.
 Furthermore, anyone that has information about any scam must report it to the nearest police station immediately.